 QDROs are prepared in addition to marital settlement agreements or the

 final judgement on the divorce.
 In order to successfully divide the retirement

 benefits, it is important that the QDRO include all assets and privileges

 granted in the retirement plan.
 In order to successfully divvy up the

 accounts, it would be prudent to hire a professional who is well versed

 in family law.

-> At James D. Madden & Aruna P. Rodrigo, Family Law Attorneys, our certified family law specialist
+At Aruna P. Rodrigo, Family Law Attorney, our certified family law specialist

-> is ready to help you.
+is ready to help you.
 If you and your spouse are going through a divorce,

 contact our San Bernardino divorce attorneys.
 We can help review your